larryhastings/pyweek26/README.md

 The beavers here in Dynamite Valley Park have been working overtime, making dams!
-If I've told you once, Ranger Jim, I've told you a thousand times-- now get out there and blast those consarned dams!
+If I've told you once, Ranger Jim, I've told you a thousand times--we need you to blast those consarned dams!

 Guide Ranger Jim around a series of levels infested with beaver dams damming up the waters of Dynamite